Principal $\infty$-Bundles and Smooth String Group Models: Introduction and overview

 is a smooth string group extension of $H$. \end{theorem}

 This string group model is somewhat similar to the model in~\cite{FRS:U1-Gerbe_connections}, which is obtained by studying symmetries of gerbes with connection.
-However, the presence of connections forces the extending group to be the delooping $\rmB \sfU(1)$ in this case.
+However, here the presence of connections forces the extending group to be the delooping $\rmB \sfU(1)$.
 It is interesting that the connection does not change the homotopy type of the extension.
-A similar observation has been made in~\cite{BMS:Sm2Grp}, where a second extension of $H$, equivalent to~\eqref{eq:intro Sym(G) ext general}, was constructed with a connection on the gerbe $\CG$ acting as crucial auxiliary data.
-Since that second extension is equivalent to the one in~\eqref{eq:intro Sym(G) ext general}~\cite{BMS:Sm2Grp}, it gives rise to a second smooth string group extension of $H$.
-Finally, we expect that most (or possibly all) of the aforementioned smooth string group models fit within Definition~\ref{def:intro String(H) in H_oo}.
+In~\cite[Def.~5.33]{BMS:Sm2Grp}, we also constructed a second extension of $H$ with a connection on the gerbe $\CG$ acting as crucial auxiliary data.
+We showed that this extension is equivalent to the one in~\eqref{eq:intro Sym(G) ext general}~\cite[Thm.~5.36]{BMS:Sm2Grp}, it gives rise to a second smooth string group extension of $H$.